scikit-image/scikit-image/doc/source/skips/0-skip-process.rst

 SKIP Workflow
 -------------

 The SKIP process begins with a new idea for scikit-image.
-It is highly recommended that a single SKIP contains a single key proposal or new idea.
+A SKIP should contain a single key proposal or new idea.
 Small enhancements or patches often don't need a SKIP and can be injected into the scikit-image development workflow with a pull request to the scikit-image `repo`_.
 The more focused the SKIP, the more likely it is to be accepted.